Estimating the Impact of Weather on Agriculture

-where $Y_{iht}$ is our outcome variables from the LSMS-ISA, described above, on plot $i$ for household $h$ in year $t$ and $X_{iht}$ is a matrix of input variables from the LSMS-ISA, described above.
-We control for year fixed-effects $(\gamma_{t})$ in both cross-sectional and panel data sets while we include household fixed-effects $(\alpha_{h})$ in only the panel data.
-The function $f_{j} \left( W_{jiht} \right)$ represents our weather variables of interest where $j$ represents a particular measurement of weather.
-Finally, $u_{iht}$ is an idiosyncratic error term.\footnote{Where relevant, all continuous variables from the LSMS-ISA will be log transformed using the inverse hyperbolic sine.} We correct our standard errors to allow for clustering at the household-level.
+where $Y_{ht}$ is our outcome variables from the LSMS-ISA, described above, for household $h$ in year $t$ and $X_{ht}$ is a matrix of input variables from the LSMS-ISA.\footnote{Where relevant, all continuous variables from the LSMS-ISA are log transformed using the inverse hyperbolic sine.} We control for year fixed-effects $(\gamma_{t})$ and include household fixed-effects $(\alpha_{h})$ in some specifications.
+The function $f_{j} \left( W_{jht} \right)$ represents our weather variables of interest where $j$ represents a particular measurement of weather.
+Finally, $u_{ht}$ is an idiosyncratic error term clustered at the household-level.

 From this general set-up, we estimate six versions of the model: three linear and three quadratic.
 For each model, a single weather variable is considered.
 For the linear specification:

 For the quadratic specification: